xdanieldzd/sharpocarina/MapDev/ReadMe.txt

                                  first.
 They will simply be injected right after the previous one.
                                  Although, just like the ROM injection function in general, this -does not- check if it overwrites any existing data.

+   - Force RGBA Textures: Forces all textures to be converted into 16-bit RGBA textures, as opposed to letting the texture converter decide on how to handle them.

   | Help |
    - Show Readme: You really want to create an infinite loop, don't you?